 Supply chain research has generally focused on freight transportation by truck and air.
 Rail and barge have been deemed more suitable for heavy, bulky materials.
 These would be inherently uneconomic and environmentally unacceptable to move long distances by road.
 However, as the structure of the economy becomes more service and consumer oriented and grows in overall size, buying behaviors and freight traffic patterns are changing.
 At the same time, environmental considerations are increasing and supply chains are becoming longer.
 This increasing complexity is driving the need for a more effective and efficient transportation system.

 So, how do the individual stakeholders in the rail transportation supply chain view this changing landscape?
 What are their key concerns, and how can they work together to drive greater collaboration and improve relationships to create a buy-make-move-fulfill supply chain which is equipped to meet the needs of the 21st Century?
-As this series of blogs continues, we will explore the shippers’ carriers’ and investors’ perspectives and, provide a case study example of how they can collaborate to create a scenario where everybody wins.
+As this series of blogs continues, we will explore the shippers’ and carriers’ perspectives and discuss how they can collaborate to create a scenario where everybody wins.

 If you would like to discuss any of the topics raised in this article, or would like to take part in the next stage of this research, please contact: Nick Little, Michigan State University, Center for Railway Research and Education: firstname.lastname@example.org or, Mike Notarangeli, Maine Pointe: email@example.com